Deferred Cyclotomic Representation for Stable and Exact Evaluation of q-Hypergeometric Series: Structural and Algebraic Consequences of the DCR

 \subsection{Connections to Cyclotomic Structures and Quantum Topology}

-Cyclotomic structures play a central role in analytic number theory and the arithmetic of quantum invariants.
-In particular, invariants of $3$-manifolds evaluated at roots of unity exhibit strong integrality properties and admit formulations within cyclotomic completions such as Habiro's ring \cite{witten1989quantum,habiro2004cyclotomic,Gilmer_tqft,garoufalidis2005colored}.
-These considerations reveal an interesting interplay between topology, number theory, and representation theory.
+Cyclotomic structures play a central role in the arithmetic of quantum topology.
+In particular, quantum invariants of $3$-manifolds evaluated at roots of unity satisfy remarkable integrality properties and admit unified formulations within cyclotomic completions such as Habiro's ring $\widehat{\mathbb{Z}[q]}$ \cite{habiro2004cyclotomic,Gilmer_tqft,garoufalidis2005colored}.
+Habiro's construction provides a universal algebraic framework in which quantum invariants are represented by a single object whose evaluation at every root of unity yields an algebraic integer.
+This reveals a deep interplay between topology, number theory, and quantum algebra.

-The DCR provides a complementary, local perspective on this structure at the level of individual amplitudes.
-By expressing $q$-hypergeometric terms in a cyclotomic basis prior to evaluation, it isolates the arithmetic data governing specialization at roots of unity.
-In this sense, the DCR may be viewed as a factorized representation of the cyclotomic content that underlies integrality phenomena in quantum topology.

-This viewpoint also highlights the role of cyclotomic fields and their Galois structure.
-Evaluation at roots of unity takes place in cyclotomic fields $\mathbb{Q}(\zeta_n)$, whose symmetries are controlled by the Galois group $\mathrm{Gal}(\mathbb{Q}(\zeta_n)/\mathbb{Q})$ \cite{washington97}.
-While the DCR itself is defined independently of any particular field, the projection maps inherit this structure.
-This raises the possibility that Galois actions on cyclotomic fields may correspond to transformations of exponent data, providing a new perspective on symmetry properties of quantum invariants.

-More broadly, the DCR suggests a bridge between computational representations and arithmetic structures of cyclotomic fields.
-Clarifying the precise relationship between local cyclotomic factorization (as realized in the DCR) and global cyclotomic completions (as in Habiro-type constructions) remains an interesting direction for future work.
+The DCR offers a complementary perspective that operates at a different algebraic level.
+Whereas Habiro's ring describes the global quantum invariant obtained after summation, the DCR resolves the arithmetic structure locally at the level of the individual $q$-hypergeometric summands.
+Each summand generally contains genuine denominators arising from quantum factorials and is therefore naturally represented in the localized cyclotomic ring $\mathbb{Z}\!\left[q^{\pm1},\,\Phi_d(q^2)^{\pm1}\right]_{d\ge2}$, where negative exponents record the inverse cyclotomic factors explicitly.
+The localization is therefore the natural algebraic setting for the intermediate terms of the computation.

+This distinction clarifies the respective roles of the two frameworks.
+Habiro's completion characterizes the arithmetic properties of the final invariant, while the DCR provides a finite combinatorial representation that makes the intermediate cyclotomic factorization explicit throughout the summation.
+In particular, the exponent vectors record how the localized contributions of individual summands combine so that the poles present in intermediate expressions cancel in the final result.
+In this sense, the DCR separates the local arithmetic of the summands from the global arithmetic of the completed invariant, providing a computational framework in which these cancellations can be analyzed explicitly.